swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 The proposed solution describes the basic shape of isolated conformances and how they interact with the type system.
 This section goes into more detail on the data-race safety issues that arise from the introduction of isolated conformances into the language.
 Then it details three rules that, together, ensure freedom from data race safety issues in the presence of isolated conformances:

 1. An isolated conformance can only be used within its isolation domain.
-2. When an isolated conformance is used to satisfy a generic constraint `T: P`, the generic signature must not include either of the following constraints: `T: Sendable` or `T.Type: Sendable`.
+2. When an isolated conformance is used to satisfy a generic constraint `T: P`, the generic signature must not include either of the following constraints: `T: Sendable` or `T: SendableMetatype`.
 3. A value using a conformance isolated to a given global actor is within the same region as that global actor.

 ### Data-race safety issues

 An isolated conformance must only be used within its actor's isolation domain.
 Here are a few examples that demonstrate the kinds of problems that need to be addressed by a design for isolated conformances to ensure that this property holds.

-First, forming an isolated conformance outside of its isolation domain creates immediate problems.
+First, using an isolated conformance outside of its isolation domain creates immediate problems.
 For example:

 ```swift
 protocol Q {